WJRH-Engineering/icecast-source-info/README.md

 <img src="images/butt/install-setup/butt-settings-main-server-add.jpg" alt="butt-settings-main-server-add" width="50%">

-6. Fill out the server information as shown in the picture replacing your-program-name, your-mountpoint, and your-password with your actual program name, mountpoint, and password.
+6. Choose the Icecast option Type.
+Fill out the server information as shown in the table and following picture replacing your-program-name, your-mountpoint, and your-password with your actual program name, mountpoint, and password.
 This information was provided to you by WJRH Engineering when you signed up for a program.
 If you are unsure about this information, please contact WJRH Engineering.

 |Setting|Value|Value in Example|
 |-------|-----|----------------|